 For example, a retailer might say, "The only department in our retail store that allows keystone pricing is our gift department.
-Because we face a lot of competition with our other product categories, the remainder of our merchandise is priced using a 40 percent markup."
+Because we face a lot of competition with our other product categories, the remainder of our merchandise is priced using a 40% markup."

 Keystone essentially means that if the cost of the product is $50, then the sale price would be set at $100.
-This is a 50 percent initial markup (also known as IMU).
-It is also applying a 50 percent gross margin to the sale of the product.
+This is a 50% initial markup (also known as IMU).
+It is also applying a 50% gross margin to the sale of the product.
 Gross margin can be applied in either a percentage or a dollar amount.
 So, in this example, the gross margin dollars are $50, and the gross margin percentage is 50.
-Keep in mind that the gross margin and IMU are always 50 percent when you are setting it at keystone.
+Keep in mind that the gross margin and IMU are always 50% when you are setting it at the keystone.

 Many products in stores today cannot be set at keystone due to the high cost of the item from the vendor versus the price at which the product will sell.
 For example, computers are notorious for their low margins and competitive prices.

 When keystone was first introduced as a term, it actually reflected two markups.
 The first markup was added by the vendor or manufacturer, and the second markup was added by the retailer.
 Returning to our example above, the vendor paid $25 to make the product and then sold it to the retailer for $50 and the retailer sold it to the customer for $100.
 This used to be considered proper business practice in the early days of retail.

 When Not to Use Keystone Pricing

-For instance, if the inventory turn of an item is low, then the higher the price and, thus, the higher the gross margin, the harder it will be to sell and the longer it will sit on your shelves or in your stockroom.
+For instance, if the inventory turnover of an item is low, then the higher the price and, thus, the higher the gross margin, the harder it will be to sell and the longer it will sit on your shelves or in your stockroom.
 Remember, in retail, cash is king.
 So merchandise on shelves costs you more than the price you paid the vendor.